 The art scene here reminds me of what I see in underground spaces.
 I’ve never been to the United Kingdom, I’ve never left the USA, but it reminds me of a smaller scale United Kingdom art scene.
 It’s definitely hipster.
 Even the Black artists are hipster.
 It’s very cool, but there’s a big writer community here because William Faulkner was the Nobel Peace Prize writer here.
 Who else?
 We have Kiese Laymon who is a teacher here.
 He’s a dope-ass writer.
 I love Kiasai’s work.
 There’s a relaxed vibe, but there’s also a hidden—well it’s not hidden.
 Underneath all the racism that you see, all the hate, all the pain, and all the history, there’s the underground art scene, which fuels different movements.
-The community I want to work with is the disabled community or the transient community or the homeless community because I’ve been all three.
+The community I want to work with is the mentally ill community, or the transient community, or the homeless community because I’ve been all three.

 You have a specific group that you want to target with your work.
 That’s very empowering and you definitely have a testimony to share and I see you being a light—well, you already are a light to many people, even if they don’t stay it, so just know it.
 As I was saying earlier, I’m familiar with your work as a writer—your poetry, you’ve contributed to my platform for some time, so again I’m very familiar with your writing, but the beading was something new for me.
 I was just taken away.
 It’s really beautiful and I’m looking forward to seeing more from you.
 We’ve kind of been on this topic a little bit, but specifically, you’ve been very vocal and transparent about being biracial and battling with mental health.
 How has your identity as a biracial Black woman influenced your artistry?